-On March 29, 2015, the Port welcomed the bulk carrier, MV TBC Princess, as the first ship to arrive at the Port's General Cargo Docks to load biomass pellets from the Baton Rouge Transit, LLC Facility.
+On March 29, 2015, the Port welcomed the bulk carrier, MV TBC Princess, as the first ship to arrive at the Port's General Cargo Docks to load biomass pellets from the Baton Rouge Transit,

+LLC facility.
 The facility has the yearly capacity to load 1.5 to 2 million metric tons into vessels, and an additional 30 ships are expected to arrive annually at the General Cargo Docks.

-As of December 2018, Drax began receiving product from the following facilities: Bastrop, Louisiana; Urania, Louisiana; Gloster, Mississippi and Pine Bluff, Arkansas.
-Wood pellets produced in Bastrop, Urania, and Pine Bluff are being transported by the Union Pacific Railroad to the Port of Greater Baton Rouge.
-Pellets from Gloster are received by truck service.
+As of December 31, 2019, Drax was receiving product from facilities in the following locations: Bastrop, Louisiana; Urania, Louisiana; Gloster, Mississippi and Pine Bluff, Arkansas.
+Wood pellets produced in Bastrop, Urania, and Pine Bluff, Arkansas are being transported by the Union Pacific Railroad to the Port of Greater Baton Rouge.
+Pellets from Gloster, Mississippi are received by truck service.

-When Drax operations at the Port began in 2015, Drax expected to call upon 12 ships per year.
-Additional demand has increased the ship call count to 28 ships in 2018.
+When Drax operations began in 2015, Drax expected to call upon 12 ships per year.
+Additional demand has increased the ship call count to 35 ships in 2019.